gabotaco/WealthyWumpus/README.md

   * There is a minimum of 2 players and a maximum of 8 players.
 4. Once you have all your players the leader can do `!start` or react with the ballet box with check emoji.
   * It will pick a random person to begin.
 5. When its your turn you can react with the 🎲 or the 🏠 (you can do `!roll` or `!house` if you prefer).
-The die will roll 2 dice and move you to the new position.
+It will roll 2 dice and move you to the new position.
 The house will attempt to buy a house (see <a href="#buying-houses">this</a> for buying a house).
-  * If you land on unowned property you can react with the ✅ to buy it or react with the 🛑 to auction it (see <a href="#auctions">auctions</a> for more detail).
+  * If you land on unowned property you can react with the ✅ emoji to buy it or react with the 🛑 emoji to auction it (see <a href="#auctions">auctions</a> for more detail).
   * If you land on a Chance card or a Community Chest card your character will do whatever the card says (get money, lose money, move to new position etc.)
   * If you land on go to jail or get a card that moves you to jail you will be moved to jail and your turn will be over (if you rolled doubles you get to roll again).
 See <a href="#jail">jail</a> for more info.
-6. Before or after rolling, the player can offer property to another player for a specified amount of money, sell houses or mortgage/unmortgage property.
+6. Before or after rolling, the player can sell houses, mortgage/unmortgage property, and/or offer property to another player for a specified amount of money.
 These all must be done through commands.
 To understand selling houses and property read <a href="#selling-property">this</a>.
-To Mortgage and unmortgage property simply do either `!mortgage [property]` or `!unmortgage [property]`.
+To mortgage and unmortgage property simply do either `!mortgage [property name]` or `!unmortgage [property name]`.
-7. After you are finished with your command you can react with 🛑 to move on to the next player.
+7. After you are finished with your command you can react with 🛑 emoji to move on to the next player.
 8. Repeat until someone goes bankrupt.

 ## Auctions